 - YOU CANNOT SKIP THIS STEP OR YOU WILL GET A BURN WARNING DURING PRESSURE COOKING.

-- Pour the 2 cups chicken broth into the pot, keeping the saute function on.
-Scrape the bottom of the pot until ALL the brown bits are scraped up.Tip- you can lift your pot with an oven mit (it will be hot) and tilt it to the side to see if you got all the browned bits up.
+- Pour the 2 cups chicken broth into the hot pot, keeping the sauté function on.
+Scrape the bottom of the pot until ALL the brown bits are scraped up.Tip- you can lift your pot with an oven mit (it will be hot) and tilt it to the side to see if you got all the browned bits up.2 cups chicken broth or stock

 - Add the 3 crushed garlic cloves, 1 bay leaf, 1 rosemary sprig and 1 tablespoon worcestershire sauce to the pot liquid.
-It will be very dark in color, that is ok, it is all flavor!
+It will be very dark in color, that is ok, it is all flavor!3 garlic cloves, 1 bay leaf, 1 tablespoon Worcestershire sauce, 1-2 small rosemary sprig

 Cook the Pork Roast